Berkeley Limketkai, MD, PhD, Joins UCLA Center for Inflammatory Bowel Diseases - April 2019

 Dr. Limketkai earned his medical degree at the University of Cincinnati, where he was inducted into the Alpha Omega Alpha honor society.
 He subsequently completed his internal medicine residency, gastroenterology fellowship, and PhD education at Johns Hopkins University.
 Given his primary clinical and research interests in inflammatory bowel diseases (IBD) and nutrition, Dr. Limketkai pursued advanced training as the Theodore M. Bayless Fellow in Inflammatory Bowel Diseases at Johns Hopkins University and clinical nutrition training through the Nestlé Nutrition Institute.
 His doctoral dissertation explored the role of vitamin D in IBD pathogenesis and severity.

 Prior to joining UCLA, Dr. Limketkai served on the clinical faculty at Stanford University and as IBD physician lead at the VA Palo Alto Health Care System.
-At both institutions, he led a dedicated IBD team that specialized in the care of patients with simple IBD to the most complex cases, including those refractory to medical therapies and those who develop intestinal failure.
 He also spearheaded the Gastrointestinal Nutrition Program and initiated the Fecal Microbiota Transplantation (FMT) Program at Stanford.